Experienced Faculty With Diverse Backgrounds

-Brad Wipfli’s research concentrates on health promotion and health behavior change.
-He is interested in identifying effective behavioral and environmental change strategies that impact physical and mental health.
+Brad Wipfli’s research concentrates on health promotion and health behavior, particularly on identifying strategies to increase physical activity and improve physical and mental health.
 He also investigates the ways in which changes in health behaviors impact physiological processes and clinical indicators of illness and disease.

 Wipfli won the 2009 Dissertation of the Year award from the National Association of Sport and Physical Education for his work discovering that post-exercise improvements in depressive symptoms are mediated by reductions in serum serotonin.
 He has also been a part of several pioneering Total Worker Health interventions, including the groundbreaking Safety and Health Involvement for Truckers study, which is the largest health and safety intervention with truck drivers in U.S. history.
 He is currently leading an intervention aimed at improving health, safety, and well-being of workers in sedentary occupations (see here).

 B.A., Carthage College, 2002

 Ph.D., Arizona State University, 2008